 There were rumors of Cali taking over for the retiring Cefalu in 2013 and again in 2015.
 Authorities believe the change in leadership occurred in 2015.

-Some in the press are speculating that the killing of Francesco Cali is the result of a new phase of an old factional struggle within the large but deeply divided Gambino Crime Family.
-Through its history, the crime family has changed leaders as often through murder as through peaceful transfer of power.
+Some in the media expressed early concern that the March 2019 killing of Francesco Cali was a new phase of an old factional struggle within the large but deeply divided Gambino Crime Family.
+Through its history, the crime family has changed leaders as often through murder as through peaceful succession.

 The underworld organization's competing factions became evident a short time after the 1928 assassination of early boss Salvatore "Toto" D'Aquila.
 Manfredi "Al" Mineo assumed control of the crime family with the blessings of then-boss of bosses Giuseppe "Joe the Boss" Masseria.
-The combined Masseria-Mineo strength kept the organization's sub-leaders and members in line for a time.
+A Masseria-Mineo alliance kept the organization's sub-leaders and members in line for a time.
 After the 1930 murder of Mineo, however, new conservative Sicilian leadership behind Frank "Ciccio" Scalise of the Bronx took power and pulled away from Masseria.

 The old-line Sicilians retained control, but changed leadership to Vincent Mangano, when the Castellammarese War against Masseria concluded a year later.
 Mangano ruled for two decades but had trouble with a non-Sicilian faction led by Albert Anastasia, a native of Calabria.
 The regime of Mangano and his brother Philip was ended in 1951.
 Philip was found murdered.
-Vincent Mangano simply disappeared.
+Vincent Mangano disappeared and was presumed murdered.
 Anastasia reportedly admitted to his colleagues that he was responsible for the deaths of the Manganos but claimed self defense, as they were planning to move against him.

 A crime family civil war could have been triggered by Castellano's move into the boss role in 1976, but Dellacroce restrained his followers.
 (Like Francesco Cali, Castellano was a resident of Todt Hill, Staten Island.)
 Upon Dellacroce's death late in 1985, the Castellano opposition united behind John J. Gotti.
 Gotti set up the assassination of the boss in Manhattan on Dec.
 16, 1985, and secured for himself the leadership of the crime family.

-Some consider Cali's murder a sign that the Sicilians, in power through the past eight years, may once again be forced out.
+Some considered Cali's murder a sign that the Sicilians, in power through a period of eight years, might once again be forced out.

-While some sources point to Sicily as Cali's birthplace (perhaps confusing him with Cefalu), public records indicate that Cali was born Francesco Paolo Augusto Cali in New York City on March 16, 1965.
+While some sources pointed to Sicily as Cali's birthplace (perhaps confusing him with Domenico Cefalu), public records indicate that Cali was born Francesco Paolo Augusto Cali in New York City on March 16, 1965.
 He was raised in Brooklyn.